NashFP/computer-chess/jorendorff+cpp/README.md

 > 50  available  moves  per  side,  a  total  of  15.625 billion
 > sequences are generated in three moves per side.

-(It&rsquo;s true: 50<sup>6</sup> is 15.625 billion.)
+(It&rsquo;s true: 50<sup>6</sup> is 15.625 billion;
+but the average number of moves available to the player in any given position is more like 35, and 35<sup>6</sup>
+isn&rsquo;t even 2 billion!
+So you see.)

 **Opening.** One more cool thing.
 Microchess also conatins a script for one standard opening.
-If you let Microchess play white, it'll open with **e4**, and if you play the black moves listed below, Microchess plays the white moves.
+If you let Microchess play white, it&rsquo;ll open with **e4**, and if you play the black moves listed below, Microchess plays the white moves.